 The new handheld Raman instrument is now installed, operational and available for everyone with a valid licence via the e-booking system.
 Just select "Portable Raman: BRAVO" as instrument, but before you use it for the first time, please contact András for a qucik 10 minute introduction.

 The Equinox 55 is out of order, due to a power supply failure and expired laser.
-Replacement has been ordered, and the instrument is expected to be up and running by around September 1.
 Please do not book this instrument until further notice on this page.
 In case you need this particular instrument, please contact András directly.

 Due to a scheduled service and system maintenance work on the entire electric grid of Umeå University, all instruments and computers will be shut down between August 14 - 17.
 Although the work is scheduled outside office hours, sudden power drops and restarts could damage (especially the older) instruments, and thus as a precaution everything will be kept shut down until all work is done.
 Passing system checks, all instruments should be available for use from August 17, 12:00.

 Service and support will be limited in July.
 Please plan your measurements accordingly.